 Head out to this Lancaster County location to pick a variety of fruits and vegetables, including peaches, nectarines, apples, blackberries, raspberries, sweet and hot peppers, corn, cucumbers, and eggplant.
 As a bonus, Brecknock provides bottled water to picking customers, so remember to stay hydrated out there.

-Don’t miss: To get in some natural wonder, head across the river to Hellertown, Pa., where you can check out Lost River Caverns, a five-room limestone cavern that recently reopened for tours (reservations required).
+Don’t miss: To get in some natural wonder, head across the river to Hellertown, Pa., where you can check out Lost River Caverns, a five-room limestone cavern that is open for tours (reservations required).

 Hit up this Lehigh County farm for items like blueberries, blackberries, string beans, and peaches.
 No reservations required, but remember to bring cash — debit and credit cards are not accepted.